jrudar/TreeOrdination/README.md

     In the future we hope to add the following feature to TreeOrdination:
         1) A simple interface to apply normalization and standardization procedures to the dataset.
         2) A simple interface to apply useful transformations to the dataset.
-        3) The ability to exclude columns from normalization/standardization/transformation.
+        3) Expand the ability to create balanced samples in cases where there is considerable class imbalance

 ### Install
 The LANDMark package is needed for TreeOrdination to work.
 It is available at: https://github.com/jrudar/LANDMark